Porco Rosso: History, geography and politics

-Porco Rosso is one of the few films directed by Hayao Miyazaki in which the historical and geographical settings are clearly defined and where most of the story could have happened in the real world.
 Marco is an Italian hero from the First World War and is shown fighting against Austro-Hungarian fighter planes in a flashback sequence.
-The story is set in Milan, the Adriatic Sea east coast between Dalmatian and Kvarner islands, and the city of Fiume (now Rijeka) after its annexation to fascist Italy and Northern Italy.
+The story is set in Northern Italy, including Milan, and the Italian and Croatian Adriatic Sea east coast.
+Some locations resemble certain islands of the Italian Lakes.
 The concealed beach Porco uses as a hideout bears a strong resemblance to Stiniva Beach, on the southern side of the Croatian island of Vis.

 Miyazaki shed light on the political context of the making of the film in an interview with Empire.
 He reflects that the conflicts that broke out during the film's production (such as those in Dubrovnik and elsewhere) made Porco Rosso a much more complicated and difficult film.

 Evident historical and political realism aside, at least one scholar has argued that the film's more overt historical references can be understood as representative of wakon yōsai (Jp; "Japanese spirit, Western learning")—a tendency, since the Meiji period, for Japanese artists to paint Europe as spectacular, while simultaneously maintaining the distance necessary to preserve a distinct sense of Japanese identity.
 "In Porco Rosso," states academic Chris Wood, "Europe is tamed, rendered as a charming site of pleasurable consumption, made distant and viewed through a tourist gaze."